 If you are submitting a nomination for Outstanding Dissertation Award, please read the instructions very carefully, as this requires additional information.
 Eligible dissertations must have been successfully completed between September 1, 2020 and August 31, 2021.

-The Gary Marsden Travel Awards support undergraduate and graduate students, as well as early-career researchers (i.e., those who are ≤ 5 years post-graduation) in attending ACM or SIGCHI HCI conferences, events, and (for early-career researchers) mentorship meetings.
+The Gary Marsden Travel Awards support undergraduate and graduate students, as well as early-career researchers (i.e., those who are ≤ 5 years post-graduation) in attending ACM SIGCHI conferences, events, and (for early-career researchers) mentorship meetings.
 We aim to prioritize presenters and first-timers.
 In addition, we have instituted changes to support those suffering from financial hardship or lacking institutional support.
 Please also note the following:

 - You must be a SIGCHI member at the time of application in order to be eligible.
 Read about membership and how to sign up on the SIGCHI website.